Simple length spectra as moduli for hyperbolic surfaces and rigidity of length identities: Backgrounds

-\begin{notation} From now on, $S$ shall be reserved for a surface with the nonabelian fundamental group, equipped with a seamed pants decomposition $\mathcal{P} = (\{C_{i}\}_{i \in I}, \{A_{j}\}_{j \in J})$ obtained from Proposition~\ref{prop:goodPantsDec}.
+\begin{notation} From now on, $S$ shall be reserved for a surface with the non-abelian fundamental group, equipped with a seamed pants decomposition $\mathcal{P} = (\{C_{i}\}_{i \in I}, \{A_{j}\}_{j \in J})$ obtained from Proposition~\ref{prop:goodPantsDec}.
 Moreover, $I_{0} \subseteq I$ denotes the set of indices corresponding to the boundary components of $S$. \end{notation}

 A hyperbolic surface is a 2-dimensional Riemannian manifold, possibly with compact geodesic boundary, of constant curvature $-1$.
-Subsurfaces and generalised subsurfaces of a hyperbolic surface are always assumed to have geodesic boundary.
+Subsurfaces and generalized subsurfaces of a hyperbolic surface are always assumed to have geodesic boundary.
 A hyperbolic surface is \emph{convex} if every arc is homotoped to a geodesic arc, fixing endpoints.
 Convex hyperbolic surfaces are obtained as a quotient of a convex subset of $\mathbb{H}$ by free, properly discontinuous action of a subgroup of $\textrm{Isom}^{+} (\mathbb{H})$.
-A hyperbolic surface is \emph{Nielsen-convex} if every point is contained in a geodesic segment whose endpoints lie on simple closed geodesics.
+A convex hyperbolic surface is \emph{Nielsen-convex} if every point is contained in a (possibly non-simple) geodesic segment whose endpoints lie on simple closed geodesics.
 Such hyperbolic structures are suitable for our purpose due to the following fact.

 \begin{fact}[Theorem 4.5,~\cite{alessandrini2011fenchel}] Let $X$ be a hyperbolic surface.
-Then the following facts are equivalent: \begin{enumerate} \item $X$ is obtained by gluing some hyperbolic pairs of pants along their boundary components. \item $X$ is Nielsen-convex. \item $X$ has topological pants decompositions, each of which can be promoted to a geometric pants decomposition via homotopy of curve systems. \end{enumerate} Here, \emph{geometric pants decomposition} means a decomposition into subsurfaces homeomorphic to generalised pairs of pants, whose boundaries are geodesics. \end{fact}
+Then the following facts are equivalent: \begin{enumerate} \item $X$ is obtained by gluing some hyperbolic pairs of pants along their boundary components. \item $X$ is Nielsen-convex. \item Every topological pair of pants decomposition of $S$ by a system of curves $\{C_{i}\}_{i}$ is isotopic to a geometric pair of pants decomposition (i.e. if $\gamma_{i}$ is the simple closed geodesic on S that is freely homotopic to $C_{i}$, then $\{\gamma_{i}\}_{i}$ defines a pair of pants decompositon). \end{enumerate} \end{fact}

 Especially, a Nielsen-convex hyperbolic surface cannot contain a funnel or a hyperbolic half-plane.
 Thus, all isolated ends are punctures, that means, quotients of $\mathbb{H}$ by parabolic elements.
 Conversely, a finite-type hyperbolic surface is Nielsen-convex if it does not contain funnels, or equivalently, if it is has finite area.
 As a result, finite-type subsurfaces of a Nielsen-convex hyperbolic surface are again Nielsen-convex.